 The thick padded upholstery is not overly comfortable to make pressing exercises unstable, and it’s not too hard to make your workouts uncomfortable, York seems to have got this part of the bench design just right and you would hope so with all of their years of experience in home gym equipment.

 Its really nice to see the ladder adjustment system on a budget-friendly weight bench, ladder adjustments systems are fast to adjust and in my opinion are a much more durable design than the pin locking systems.

 No decline with the York bench and to be honest nothing to stress about, if you want to add muscle to your lower pecs go for dips, they add mass quicker and are more beneficial to lower pec development than decline pressing, decline pressing is overrated.

 200 kg max capacity

 Easy to assemble

-Summary One of the best adjustable benches you can buy for under £100.
+One of the best adjustable benches you can buy for under £100.
 A solid versatile weight bench with enough weight capacity to suit many weightlifters needs, a great bench for dumbbell workouts and even for some power rack work.
-Overall I'm impressed with this bench, it should make a very useful addition to anyone's home gym.
+Overall I’m impressed with the York Weight Bench, it should make a very useful addition to anyone’s home gym.